PrashantBimalJha/AICTE-edunet/README.md

 ## Acknowledgements

-- Special thanks to **AICTE** for their support and guidance throughout this project.
-- I would like to express my gratitude to my supervisor, **Aditya Prashant Ardak**, for his valuable insights and guidance.
+I would like to express my sincere gratitude to **AICTE** for their support in this project.
+I am also deeply thankful to my supervisor, **Aditya Prashant Ardak**, for his invaluable guidance and continuous encouragement throughout the development of this project.

 ## Contact Me

 - **Email**: prashantb3005@gmail.com
 - **Phone**: +91 9819258173
 - **LinkedIn**: [www.linkedin.com/in/prashantb3005](https://www.linkedin.com/in/prashantb3005)

----